pooltogether/ERC5164/README.md

 ### Arbitrum Relay

 Arbitrum requires an EOA to submit a bridge transaction.
-The Ethereum to Arbitrum ERC-5164 implementation therefore is split into two actions:
+The Ethereum to Arbitrum ERC-5164 CrossChainRelayer `relayCalls` implementation is therefore split into two actions:

-1. Calls to `relayCalls` are fingerprinted and stored along with their nonce.
+1. Calls to CrossChainRelayer `relayCalls` are fingerprinted and stored along with their nonce.
-2. Anyone may call `processCalls` to send a previously fingerprinted relayed call.
+2. Anyone may call CrossChainRelayer `processCalls` to send a previously fingerprinted relayed call.

 The `processCalls` function requires the same transaction parameters as the Arbitrum bridge.
 The [Arbitrum SDK](https://github.com/offchainlabs/arbitrum-sdk) is needed to properly estimate the gas required to execute the message on L2.